WPChill/download-monitor/readme.txt

 * Activate the plugin from the Plugins menu within the WordPress admin.

 == Frequently Asked Questions ==

-= I used this before, so why is this version 1? =

-Version 1.0.0 is a fresh start/complete rewrite of the legacy 3.0 version using modern best-practices such as custom post types and endpoints.
-Because of this, data from the legacy plugin won't work without migration using [the legacy importer](https://www.download-monitor.com/extensions/dlm-legacy-importer/).
-Since this upgrade process isn't straightforward nor automated I've reverted the version to 1.0.0 to prevent automatic updates.

-Legacy versions can still be [found here](http://wordpress.org/plugins/download-monitor/developers/).

-= X feature/shortcode is missing from the legacy version; why? =

-The rewrite has trimmed the fat and only kept the best, most useful features.
-If something is missing, you can always code it yourself - the new system is very flexible and its easy to query files using [get_posts](http://codex.wordpress.org/Template_Tags/get_posts).

-If you are missing the "Page Addon", this is now a separate plugin found here: [Download Monitor Page Addon](https://www.download-monitor.com/extensions/page-addon/).

 = Can I upload .xxx filetype using the uploader? =